SolidRusT/srt-inference-solution/docs/OPERATIONS.md

 3. View service logs: `journalctl -u inference-app`
 4. Verify Docker is running: `sudo systemctl status docker`
 5. Check container status: `docker ps -a`

+#### vLLM Service Not Starting

+**Symptoms**: API proxy is running but requests to vLLM endpoints fail with 503 errors.

+**Resolution**:
+1. Check vLLM service status: `sudo systemctl status vllm`
+2. View service logs: `journalctl -u vllm -n 100`
+3. Check if NVIDIA drivers are installed (if using GPU): `nvidia-smi`
+4. Verify the HuggingFace token is accessible: `sudo /usr/local/bin/get-hf-token.sh`
+5. Check if the model is available for download: Browse to the model page on HuggingFace
+6. For GPU instances, verify Docker NVIDIA runtime: `docker info | grep -A 10 Runtimes`

+#### Out of Memory Errors with vLLM

+**Symptoms**: vLLM service crashes or fails to start with out of memory errors.

+**Resolution**:
+1. Reduce `gpu_memory_utilization` in terraform.tfvars (e.g., from 0.98 to 0.8)
+2. Switch to a smaller model or a quantized version
+3. For GPU instances, consider using a larger instance type with more GPU memory
+4. Check for other processes consuming GPU memory: `nvidia-smi`
+5. Restart the vLLM service: `sudo systemctl restart vllm`

 #### DNS Records Not Resolving